Euronext Dublin: Money raised

 In 2016, 11 companies trading on the ISE raised €513m in equity funds from international investors.
 New equity listings in 2016 came from Venn Life Sciences, Draper Esprit, and Dalata Hotel Group, which transferred its listing from the ESM to a primary listing on the MSM in June 2016.

-In 2015 the largest biotech ever to IPO in Europe took place on the ISE when Malin Corporation, the Irish-based global life sciences company, raised €330m from international investors in an exclusive listing on the ISE.
+In 2015 the largest biotech ever to IPO in Europe took place on the ISE when Malin Corporation, an Irish-based global life sciences company, raised €330m from international investors in an exclusive listing on the ISE.
 Three other IPOs took place in 2015 raising a further €650m: Applegreen, Permanent TSB and Hostelworld.

 In 2014 three companies joined the ISE's markets: Dalata Hotel Group, the largest hotel operator in Ireland, Irish Residential Properties REIT plc, the first residentially focused REIT to list in Ireland and Mainstay Medical, an Irish medical device company.

 These three companies raised a combined total of €700 at IPO.
 Total fund raising in 2014 of listed companies was €1.7 billion.

 Trading and membership

-The ISE offers domestic and international membership for trading in shares, ETFs, Irish Government bonds and other securities using world-class, easily accessible and cost-effective trading and post-trade infrastructure.
+The ISE offers domestic and international membership for trading in shares, ETFs, Irish Government bonds and other securities.

 The ISE's electronic processing system is called ISE Xetra and is provided in partnership with Deutsche Börse since the ISE closed its trading floor in Anglesea Street (a listed building) Dublin 2 on 6 June 2000.
 Shares trading on the ISE are settled by Euroclear Bank and cleared by Eurex Clearing AG.

 The ISE is the main centre of liquidity in Irish shares.
 The company with the highest turnover on the ISE in 2016 was CRH.
 This was followed Ryanair, Paddy Power Betfair, Bank of Ireland and Kerry Group.

 Trading volumes on the exchange in 2011 were about a quarter of the 2007 peak.
 In June 2012, following the collapse of a stockbroker, the Sunday Independent asked "Will there even be a stand-alone Irish equity market in five years' time?
 The omens are not good."
 However this has proven not to be the case as in 2016 the number of equity trades had increased by 17.4% to 6.6m, up from 5.6m in 2015, the first time trading has reached over 6m trades and the sixth consecutive year of growth in trade numbers.